mkbaldwin/notes-public/training/cloud/AWS-SAA/book/ch9-data-mgmt.md

   * Glue is based on Apache Spark
 * Ingestion
   * The process of collecting data from various sources and pulling it into your data lake.
-  * Can import from many AWS services (e.g. S3, RDS, CloudFRont, CloudTrail, etc.)
+  * Can import from many AWS services (e.g., S3, RDS, CloudFront, CloudTrail, etc.)
   * Can import from any database with JDBC support.
 * Transformation
   * The process of preparing data including formatting, combining, deduplication, etc.